Portuguese Food: 21 Traditional Dishes of Portugal

 Arroz De Pato

 Made on special occasions, the traditional recipe also includes smoked pork.
 It is then baked and topped with orange slices.
-Although making this dish is time consuming, the final product is definitely worth the wait.
+Although making this dish is time consuming, the final product is considered worth the wait.

 Bifanas